Richard F. Lyon (judge)

-Richard Francis Lyon (1819–1893) was a Georgia attorney and jurist before and during the Confederacy.
+Richard Francis Lyon (1819–1893) was an American attorney and jurist before and during the Confederacy.
 He was the mayor of Albany, Georgia, from 1858 to 1859 and an associate justice of the Supreme Court of Georgia from 1859 to 1865.

 Family

 The oldest son of Thomas Pickett Lyon and Mary Winn Lyon (1823–1895), born September 9, 1819, in Lincoln County, Georgia, Lyon married Ruth Esther Knowles on June 17, 1841; they had eight children: Emily, Julia, Kitty, Richard, Lafayette, Roland, John, and William.
 He is sometimes called Richard F. Lyon Sr., since he had a son Richard F. Lyon Jr. (1850–1906), and a grandson Richard F. Lyon III (1884–1964).

 Richard Lyon and his brother John were both attorneys in Dougherty County, Georgia.

-Lyon owned the house that Gen. Sherman took as his headquarters during his occupation of Atlanta, Fulton County, between his Atlanta Campaign and his March to the Sea in 1864.
+Lyon owned the house that Gen. Sherman took as his headquarters during his occupation of Atlanta, Fulton County, between his Atlanta campaign and his March to the Sea in 1864.
 The current Atlanta City Hall stands on the site of this house.

 After the Civil War, Lyon moved his family to Macon, Bibb County, Georgia, where he lived until his death.
 His nephew, Thomas R. Lyon, was also a resident of Albany, Georgia, being active in political and social life.

 Political and professional

 As the Whig party candidate, Lyon narrowly lost a bitter race against the Democratic party candidate Nelson Tift for the house seat from Baker County, Georgia, in 1847.

 In 1856 Lyon was living in Albany, Dougherty County, Georgia, where he joined the Albany Guards.
 He was Albany's mayor from 1858 to 1859, and was an associate justice of the Supreme Court of Georgia from 1859 to 1865.

 Lyon served under Georgia's first chief justice, Joseph Henry Lumpkin, due to a Georgia law that said "The oldest Judge in commission is the Chief Justice, or President thereof, but without greater powers than his associates."
-He lost the election for a second six-year term to Dawson A. Walker.
+He lost the election in the state senate for a second six-year term to Dawson A. Walker.